payallal/sayordie/Readme.md

 12. On the next page, choose new service account and set the name of the service account and its ownership however you'd like.
 Select the key type to be 'JSON'.
 13. Once you click create, a json file will get downloaded into your computer.
 Rename this file to 'auth.json' and drag it inside the folder SayOrDie > SideScroller.

+You're almost done!

 14. Go back to Eclipse and right click on the folder Sidescroller (you'll find it in your navigation window under the sayordie master folder).
 Right click on it and select run as > configurations.
 You'll see a pop up window with multiple tabs.
-Go to the tab called 'environment variable'.
+Go to the tab called 'environment variable' and select the 'new' option on the right hand side.
 In the field called name, enter 'GOOGLE_APPLICATION_CREDENTIALS'.
-In value, enter 'auth.json'.
+In the value field, enter 'auth.json'.

 15. And that's all folks!
 You're done setting up the game.
 You can now right click on Side scroller project > Run as > Java Application